Stress (linguistics): Phonetic realization

 There are various ways in which stress manifests itself in the speech stream, and they depend to some extent on which language is being spoken.
 Stressed syllables are often louder than non-stressed syllables, and they may have a higher or lower pitch.
 They may also sometimes be pronounced longer.
 There are sometimes differences in place or manner of articulation.
 In particular, vowels in unstressed syllables may have a more central (or "neutral") articulation, and those in stressed syllables have a more peripheral articulation.
 Stress may be realized to varying degrees on different words in a sentence; sometimes, the difference is minimal between the acoustic signals of stressed and those of unstressed syllables.

 Those particular distinguishing features of stress, or types of prominence in which particular features are dominant, are sometimes referred to as particular types of accent: dynamic accent in the case of loudness, pitch accent in the case of pitch (although that term usually has more specialized meanings), quantitative accent in the case of length, and qualitative accent in the case of differences in articulation.
-They can be compared to the various types of accent in music theory.
+They can be compared to the various types of accents in music theory.
 In some contexts, the term stress or stress accent specifically means dynamic accent (or as an antonym to pitch accent in its various meanings).

 A prominent syllable or word is said to be accented or tonic; the latter term does not imply that it carries phonemic tone.
 Other syllables or words are said to be unaccented or atonic.
 Syllables are frequently said to be in pretonic or post-tonic position, and certain phonological rules apply specifically to such positions.
 For instance, in American English, /t/ and /d/ are flapped in post-tonic position.

 In Mandarin Chinese, which is a tonal language, stressed syllables have been found to have tones that are realized with a relatively large swing in fundamental frequency, and unstressed syllables typically have smaller swings.
 (See also Stress in Standard Chinese.)

 Stressed syllables are often perceived as being more forceful than non-stressed syllables.

 Word stress

 Word stress, or sometimes lexical stress, is the stress placed on a given syllable in a word.
-The position of word stress in a word may depend on certain general rules applicable in the language or dialect in question, but in other languages, it must be learned for each word, as it is largely unpredictable.
+The position of word stress in a word may depend on certain general rules applicable in the language or dialect in question, but in other languages, it must be learned for each word, as it is largely unpredictable, for example in English.
 In some cases, classes of words in a language differ in their stress properties; for example, loanwords into a language with fixed stress may preserve stress placement from the source language, or the special pattern for Turkish placenames.